HungThinh0710/VNJobs/resources/docs/groups/user-endpoints.md

 </form>

-## List User
+## Get User
-Display a listing of the user.
+Display data of user by id